onggunhao/knowledge/300-Blockchain/302-Ethereum/ethereum.md

 - No storage variables are defined (do not have state).
 Library functions DO NOT HAVE STATE.
 Can only access state variables of calling contract is they are explicitly supplied as args.
 It has no way to name state variables.
 - Instead, can pass storage pointers into Library functions
 - **Idiom:** use `self` as first param to library function, which passes struct / "state" of library to the function
-- GOTCHA: can define struct data type, but will not be saved in storage until implemented in contract
+- **GOTCHA**: can define struct data type, but will not be saved in storage until implemented in contract

 From docs: